 Making structured formal commitments to other people can be a powerful tool for us to move our lives in a more intentional, healthy, and clear direction.
 Interpersonal accountability can motivate us to achieve successes we might not have on our own.

 Some guidelines that I have found useful in making interpersonal commitments and in holding them for others:

 ● When made, an interpersonal commitment should languaged in clear, specific, measurable terms; in other words, the manner in which it is phrased will eventually make it obvious whether the person succeeded or not.
 It is easiest when the success criteria for a commitment are something that a video camera could take record of, and is not contingent on assessing inner feelings and states.

-For example, “Be more loving” or “be more responsible” are not goals that can be measured.
-“Tell five people per day for a week that I love them” and “finish my last three years of taxes and mail them to the IRS by the tenth of the month” are, however, clear and measurable.
+For example, “Be more loving” or “be more responsible” are not goals that can be measured or definitively filmed on video.
+The goals of “tell five people per day for a week that I love them” and “finish my last three years of taxes and mail them to the IRS by the tenth of the month” are, however, clear, observable, and measurable.

-* At the end of the specified time frame, the person checks back in as to whether they completed their commitment or not.
+● At the end of the specified time frame, the person checks back in as to whether they completed their commitment or not.

-* When a person successfully fulfills their commitment (which, again, ideally happens with most of the ones that they make), there is ideally some time for integration.
+● When a person successfully fulfills their commitment (which, again, ideally happens with most of the ones that they make), there is ideally some time for integration.
 This takes the form of a conversation about what challenges did the person face, how did they overcome them, what did they learn in the process, how does the world seem different after having completed the committed action, and what does the next step seem to be.
 Hasta la victoria, siempre.